Cghlewis/data-mgmt-ed-research-book/_book/08-data-tracking.md

     - At any time you can pull a study roster from this database that accurately reflects a participant's current status.
 The tracking information contained in this tool also aids in the creation of documentation including the flow of participants in your [CONSORT diagram](#supplement).
 4. Data cleaning
     - As part of your data cleaning process, all raw data sample sizes should compared against what is reported as complete in your participant database to ensure that no participants are missing from your final datasets
-    - Furthermore, this database can be used for de-identifying data and merging in participant identifiers as needed, or merging in other assigned variables contained in the database such as treatment or cohort.
+    - Furthermore, this database can be used for de-identifying data.
+If data is collected with identifiers such as name, a roster from the tracking database can be used to merge in unique study identifiers so that name can be removed.
+A similar process can be used to merge in other assigned variables contained in the database such as treatment or cohort.

 ## Building your database